fbpx

 Best Vivarium Plants

-There are a number of plants that would be great for a vivarium depending on the type of bioactive terrarium you are making (desert, wooded, tropical).
+Many plants would be great for a vivarium depending on the type of bioactive terrarium you are making (desert, wooded, tropical).
 I will recommend a few plants that would suit the type of vivarium we are covering today.

 Keep the inhabitants in mind as well if you plan on adding any.
 Vivarium plants are great because many animals depend on the vegetation around them for things like shelter, diet, and even mating.